-However, the European Commission recognises that the harmful structural effects of unfair trade practices (UTPs) on digital markets are so severe that ex ante controls ought to be applied [30].
-Among actions leading to the limitation of choice for the consumer and reduction of competition, the authors mention the effects of dependence on one supplier and the lack of multi-homing [31] by users - the practice of simultaneous use of different platforms [32].
-Additionally, the share of multi-homing users and the share of users switching between different platforms and services were listed together as one of the three DMA indicators of monitoring implementation [33].
-The DMA impact assessment study also identifies barriers to supplier switching as a "key challenge" [34].
+Nevertheless, the European Commission considers that the harmful structural effects of unfair trade practices (UTPs) on digital markets are so severe that ex ante controls ought to be applied [30].

-Despite such a clearly defined thesis, the DMA and all accompanying documents contain rudimentary evidence to support the phenomenon of the lack of multi-homing.
+Strong lock in effects and the lack of multihoming (meaning the practice of simultaenours use of different platforms) are leading causes of limitation of consumer choice and competition.
+Additionally, the share of multi-homing users and the share of users switching between different platforms and services were listed together as one of the three DMA indicators of monitoring implementation [31].
+FInally, the DMA impact assessment identifies barriers to supplier switching as a key challenge for digital markets.

-This supporting study cites one reference to studies conducted ten years ago in which the vast majority of iPhone owners planned to purchase another phone from the same company [35].
-The study did not provide any additional empirical evidence to support the lack of multi-homing [36].
+Despite such a clearly defined thesis, the DMA and all accompanying documents contain very modest evidence supporting the lack of multi-homing.
+The supporting study cites one reference to studies conducted ten years ago in which the vast majority of iPhone owners planned to purchase another phone from the same company [32].
+The study did not provide any additional empirical evidence to support the lack of multi-homing [33].

-The supportive study also concluded that "strong network effects" can make it difficult for users to switch platforms [37].
+The supporting study also concluded that "strong network effects" can make it difficult for users to switch platforms [34].
 To support this thesis, the results of a consumer focus group carried out for the supportive study were cited.
-The problem, however, lies therein that the consumer focus group in question consisted of one 90-minute meeting with nine people [38].
-In light of the above, it should be stated that the EC has failed to present any evidence that would justify taking systemic actions with far-reaching consequences for many digital platforms and markets [39].
+The problem, however, lies therein that the consumer focus group in question consisted of one 90-minute meeting with nine people [35].
+In light of the above, it should be stated that the EC has failed to present any evidence that would justify taking systemic actions with far-reaching consequences for many digital platforms and markets [36].